 Black is a brilliant tone to use if you want to make other colours stand our.
 This modern space, with its blue feature wall, is striking with a clean, dark kitchen island sitting in front of the vibrant aqua wall.
 Texture is introduced through the floorboards, and the rest of the scheme is kept simple and white.

 The striking blue geometric tiles add a stripe of colour across this otherwise neutral design.
 Pale wood and white walls contrast the bold colours used for the units and the appliances on the stainless steel worktop add further interest.

-Combining chunky painted oak frames with flat birch plywood doors in a vibrant blue, gave these homeowners the vintage style they wanted.
+Combining chunky painted oak frames with flat birch plywood doors in a vibrant blue gave these homeowners the vintage kitchen they wanted.
 The units by Sustainable Kitchens have been paired with a chequered Marmoleum floor in Black Hole and Moon tones from Forbo flooring systems.

 Deep grey and open shelving are two key trends for kitchens at the moment, and this space in Tunbridge Wells features both.
 This kitchen – by Woodwork Kitchens – successfully combines both traditional elements, such as the marble worktops, with contemporary touches, like the brass tap and handles, to create a timeless look.

 Contemporary kitchens are often kept white to reflect natural light around the room and create a bright space.
 However, this contemporary kitchen has been injected with a splash of colour that doesn’t darken the space.
 The red adds striking personality to an already beautiful room.